-In order to support individual employees with occupational safety issues in their daily work, we prepare risk assessments for the various work areas as well as induction concepts and safety briefings.
-To support occupational health protection measures, we also offer occupational health check-ups.
-Finally, we are working on workplace-related optimisation for buildings and plant design.
+In order to support individual employees with occupational safety issues in their daily work, we prepare risk assessments for the various work areas as well as induction concepts and conduct safety briefings.
+To support occupational health protection measures, we also offer occupational health check-ups that employees take advantage of and supplemented this with a health day that revealed further support aspects for employees.
+They will be taken up and consolidated in further measures in future workplace health management.
+We are also working on workplace-related optimisation for buildings and plant design.